liuyuweitarek/Simple_Sample_gRPC/README.md

 3. How to use Python Server

-    In last step, wo generated two files, *_pb2.py and *_pb2_grpc.py, which contained objects of python gRPC protocol and settings.
+    In last step, we generated two files, *_pb2.py and *_pb2_grpc.py, which contained objects of python gRPC protocol and settings.
 In the purpose of using them in a clean way, we'll define a new server object and set up a server folder.

-    為了讓連線的Channel更乾淨，以及能擴充各種API，設計下面的目錄：

     - Python_gRPC_Server
         - interaction_pb2.py